mendix/docs/content/en/docs/refguide/modeling/mendix-ai-assistance/_index.md

 Generators:

 * **Domain Model Generator** (currently an [experimental feature](/releasenotes/beta-features/) introduced in Studio Pro 10.13.0) - an AI-powered tool that you can use for generating a [domain model](/refguide/domain-model/).
 It helps you to generate entities and associations based on text input.
 It currently only works for empty domain models.
 For more information, see [Domain Model Generator](/refguide/domain-model-generator/).
 * **Translation Generator** (currently an [experimental feature](/releasenotes/beta-features/) introduced in Studio Pro 10.12.0) - an AI-powered translation tool available in Mendix Studio Pro.
-Currently, it can be used for [Batch Translate](/refguide/translation-generator/#batch-translate) and [translating system texts](#translate-system-text) in the new web-based system text editor (in Studio Pro 10.14.0 and above).
+Currently, it can be used for [batch translate](/refguide/translation-generator/#batch-translate) and [translating system texts](#translate-system-text) in the new web-based system texts editor (in Studio Pro 10.14.0 and above).
 For more information, see [Translation Generator](/refguide/translation-generator/).

 ## Maia in Mendix Portal